-Finland profile - Timeline - BBC News
+Finland profile

 1919 - Finland becomes a republic.
 Kaarlo Stahlberg becomes first president.

-1939 - Outbreak of World War II.
+1939 - Outbreak of Second World War.
 Finland declares its neutrality.
 In November the Soviet Union invades.
 The Winter War begins.

 1940 - Despite fierce resistance, the Finns are forced to concede.
 The Treaty of Moscow gives around 10% of Finnish territory to the Soviet Union.